 Now that we understand what git is, and why we want to use it, we need to install it first.

 If you haven't installed git yet, visit the download page and run the installer for your operating system.
+If you're using Cloud9, git should already be installed.

 Before we continue, let's verify git is working.
 From the command line, run: